jochen-schweizer/express-prom-bundle/README.md

 **ALERT!**

-The order in wich the routes are registered is important, since **only the routes registered after the express-prom-bundle will be measured**
+The order in which the routes are registered is important, since **only the routes registered after the express-prom-bundle will be measured**

 You can use this to your advantage to bypass some of the routes.